efiens/blog.efiens.com/content/authors/midas/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Just a memer playing CTF.
+bio: CTF player.
+Reverser.
+Pwner.
+Memer.

 # List each interest with a dash
 #interests: